 Thanks to the interest, hard work and collaboration of a variety of non-governmental organizations (NGOs), governmental agencies, and individuals who want to make a difference in breast cancer mortality rates, Komen Race for the Cure events are being organized in places throughout the world Ambassador Brinker never dreamed of 30 years ago.

-In 2014, we expect to have 13 international Races in 8 countries with more than 150 Races globally.
+In 2018, we expect to have 14 international Races in 9 countries and territories.
 International Komen Race for the Cure events are unique in each country, however, they all share the common goal of a world without breast cancer.

 The following international races are currently scheduled.
 Click on the country name for more information.